hangary/hangary.github.io/index.md

 [//]: # (write a bit about yourself here)
 ### Hi!
 I'm Gary!
 Let me show you around.

-### I use this webiste to share my stories and projects.
+### I use this website to share my stories and projects.
 This is the about section.
 Below this section is the blog section, project section, and contacts/other section.

 ### The blog sections is where I share my stories and opinions.
 The project sections contains some of my recent engineering projects along with a few updates (about 3 per month) on my progress.
 My contacts/other section contains links to other platforms (Linkedin, Instagram, Youtube, etc.)